 JPW: USA rank — 30th.
 The last international break summed up just how much work needs to be done between now and next summer if the USMNT qualifies for the World Cup.
 Getting out of the group stage would seem like a big achievement as things stand.

 NM: USA rank — 25th.
 The U.S. entered September ranked 30th in ELO, and 26th by FIFA, though not every team in front of them will be going to Russia, either.
-If I project a 32-team field, placing the U.S. with a seeded team, a European team, and probably an African side or South American side (The U.S. has been in a pot with Asian sides the last two draws).
+If I project a 32-team field, placing the U.S. with a seeded team, a European team, and probably an African side or South American side (The U.S. has been in a pot with Asian sides the last two draws), it’s not good.
 In most scenarios, barring hosts Russia being in the U.S. group, I’d expect this current bunch to fail to reach the group stage.
 Of the teams who may make the field, I’d put U.S. hopes ahead of most of the Asian sides, one or two European sides, and another couple of African qualifiers.